rednil/openstreetmap-tiles-docker/README.md

 # Debugging

 For debugging purposes, you can start the container with the options "-t -i" and by appending "cli" in order to start into an interactive shell.
 The respective scripts are located under /usr/local/sbin and mostly undocumented.
 They are called from /usr/local/sbin/run.sh.
+The usual startup process can be triggered with "run.sh startup".
 The files "render.js" and "export.js" are not called automatically, but provide means to prerender a given region or export tiles for given zoom levels.

 # About